-The Behaviour Policy is circulated to parents (in summary form) and staff and discussed with the children at least annually.
+The Behaviour Policy is circulated to parents and staff, and discussed with the children at least annually.
 It is available on the school's website and from the Admin Office in paper form, on request.
 Any parent wishing to see the full policy can request it from the Admin Office.